owensgl/intro-genomics/labs/lab_3.md

 [1] "Alice"   "Bob"     "Charlie" "David"
 ```

-This is a general way of accessing data in R. It uses the format [Row_number,Column_number].
+This is a general way of accessing data in R. It uses the format [Row_number,Column_number], for
+2-dimensional data.
+For 1-dimensional (i.e. a list) you'd only need a single number.
+If you have more than
+2-dimensions (i.e. complex matrixes), then you can also use this notation and each number will specify the position
+in a dimension.
 We didn't put anything in the "Row number" portion, so it printed out all rows.
+This is a general feature, if you leave a dimension blank, it includes all values.
-This same function
-can be used to pull out specific rows, or even single values by triangulating their row and column.
+This same function can be used to pull out specific rows, or even single values by triangulating their row and column.

 Lastly, we can access specific columns by using the "pull()" function.